-Apart from above, the Company has not provided loans, advances in the nature of loans, stood guarantee or provided security to companies, firms, Limited Liability Partnerships or any other parties.
+Apart from above, the Company has not provided loans, advances in the nature of loans, stood guarantee or provided security to Companies, firms, Limited Liability Partnerships or any other parties.

-(b) During the year, terms and conditions of loans to fellow subsidiary companies are not prejudicial to the Company's interest.
-The Company has not made investment, provided guarantees and security to companies, firms, Limited Liability Partnerships or any other parties.
+(b) During the year, terms and conditions of guarantee to holding company are not prejudicial to the Company's interest.
+Apart from above, the Company has not made investment, provided guarantees and security to companies, firms, Limited Liability Partnerships or any other parties.
+Accordingly, the requirement report on clause 3(iii)(b) of the order is not applicable on the company in this regard